Your Candidates and how to vote

 Climate Action Strategy

-You can contact the Langbourn Slate Team personally to tell us what climate actions you would like the City Corporation to take or how you would like to get involved.
+You can contact Judith or Philip personally to tell us what climate actions you would like the City Corporation to consider and how you might like to get involved.

 More information and resources for businesses and residents are available to view and download from the City Corporation’s Climate Action Webpages.